TunnlTo/desktop-app/README.md

   - `chrome, msoffice, firefox`

 ### Allowed IP's
+The list of IP addresses and IP ranges that can use the WireGuard tunnel.

 - Optional
 - Default: `0.0.0.0/0`
-- Examaple: `1.1.1.1, 192.168.1.0/24`
+- Example: `1.1.1.1, 192.168.1.0/24`
-- The list of IP addresses and IP ranges that can use the WireGuard tunnel.
 - Use a comma to separate multiple IP addresses and IP ranges.
 - If the Allowed Apps parameter is set, this will forward all the listed IP addresses and IP ranges used by the Allowed Apps through the tunnel.

 ### MTU
+The MTU for the WireGuard tunnel.

 - Optional
 - Default: `1420`
-- The MTU for the WireGuard tunnel.

 ### Disallowed IP's
+The list of IP addresses and IP ranges that cannot use the WireGuard tunnel.

 - Optional
 - Example: `1.1.1.1, 192.168.1.0/24`
-- The list of IP addresses and IP ranges that cannot use the WireGuard tunnel.
 - Use a comma to separate multiple IP addresses and IP ranges.
 - If the Allowed Apps parameter is set, this will block all the listed IP addresses and IP ranges used by the Allowed Apps from using the tunnel.